 When thinking of California, many visitors are familiar with cities such as San Francisco, Los Angeles, and San Diego.
 The Golden State is also home to many picturesque small towns and villages that will inspire every visitor.
 We’ve put together a list of some of the loveliest places to be found in California, from coastal charmers to mountain beauties.

 A charming Victorian village nestled in between two redwood forests, visiting Ferndale is like taking a step back in time.
 A dairy and agriculture community, the town blossomed in the late 19th century and is as charming today as it was back then.
-Take a leisurely walk along Main Street, which is on the National Register of Historic Places, to absorb the beauty of the colorful Victorian buildings that now house a variety of art galleries, specialty shops, and mouthwatering eateries.
-For those wanting to explore nature, visit the nearby — a five-mile drive — Lost Coast, a stunning section of coastline that has been left the way nature intended, or Russ Park, a closed canopy Sitka Spruce forest that acts as a bird sanctuary.
+Take a leisurely walk along Main Street, which is on the National Register of Historic Places, to absorb the beauty of the colorful Victorian buildings that now house a variety of art galleries and specialty shops.
+For those wanting to explore nature, visit the nearby Lost Coast, a stunning section of coastline that has been left the way nature intended, or Russ Park, a closed canopy Sitka Spruce forest that acts as a bird sanctuary.

 Founded after the Civil War by those seeking fortunes, Julian is a historic mining-town nestled in the Cuyamaca Mountains among oak and pine forests in Southern California.
-Today, the town is known for its historic sites and apple orchards, which produce sweet varieties that are in turn created into mouthwatering pies, ciders, and other sweet delights.
-From specialty stores to art galleries to historical museums to outdoor adventures, it is a town with something for everyone.
-To learn more about the history of Julian, stop by the Julian Chamber of Commerce to pick up a History Hunt card, which will guide you to various places, including the Pioneer Cemetery and Julian Jail, where you can search for answers to questions all the while learning more about this charming town.
+Today, the town is known for its historic sites and apple orchards, which produce sweet varieties that are in turn created into mouthwatering pies, ciders, and other delicacies.
+From specialty stores to outdoor adventures, Julian is a town with something for everyone.
+To learn more about the history of Julian, stop by the Julian Chamber of Commerce to pick up a History Hunt card, which will guide you to various places, including the Pioneer Cemetery and Julian Jail.

 Known as Napa Valley’s Main Street, St. Helena is a charming town surrounded by beautiful, hilly vineyards.
-Known as a wine lover’s paradise since the area produces numerous wines, it is also a culinary mecca, home of the Culinary Institute of America.
+Known as a wine lover’s paradise, it is also the home of the Culinary Institute of America.
 The town features a historic, picturesque downtown with lovely architectural gems housing a variety of boutiques, galleries, and dining establishments sure to impress anyone.
-The terrain around St. Helena also offers a plethora of activities from hiking to biking making it an ideal destination for outdoor enthusiasts as well.
+The terrain around St. Helena also offers a plethora of activities from hiking to biking, making it an ideal destination for outdoor enthusiasts as well.

 Solvang is a scenic Danish community found in the heart of Santa Barbara’s wine country.
-Located in the Santa Ynez Valley, this cultural gem, which means ‘sunny field’ in Danish, was settled in 1911 and boasts delightful architecture, including the Bethania Lutheran Church, which resembles churches found in rural Denmark, flower-lined streets, plus four windmills.
-Visit the Elverhøj Museum of History and Art and Hans Christian Andersen Museum for more insight on the history of this quaint village or search through the more than 150 shops for unique gifts and tasty authentic treats.
+Located in the Santa Ynez Valley, this cultural gem, which means ‘sunny field’ in Danish, was settled in 1911 and boasts delightful architecture, including the Bethania Lutheran Church.
+Visit the Elverhøj Museum of History and Art and the Hans Christian Andersen Museum for more insight on the history of this quaint village, or search through over 150 shops for unique gifts and tasty authentic treats.
 Solvang is also home to several restaurants, wine tasting rooms, plus the historic Old Mission San Inés.